M-Saeb/cars-charging-station/README.md

 > # Java Project
 > ## Task 1, Exception Handling
 > The Java programming language uses exceptions to handle errors and other exceptional events.
-This lesson describes when and how to use exceptions.
+This task describes when and how to use exceptions.
 >
 > What is an Exception?
 >> An exception is an event that occurs during the execution of a program that disrupts the normal flow of instructions.